 What Does it Mean to be Hungry?

 Food insecurity is defined as a lack of consistent access to enough food for every person in a household to live an active, healthy life.
-There may be enough for today, but there is uncertainty if there is enough food for tomorrow.
+There may be enough for today, but there is uncertainty if there will be enough food for tomorrow.
 This can be a temporary situation for a household, or it can last a long time.

 What Causes Food Insecurity?